Hochul Unveils Universal Free School Meals Program: State of the State 2025

 “It pains me as a mom to think of little kids’ stomachs growling while they’re in school while they’re supposed to be learning,” Hochul said.
 “In the wealthiest country in the world, this can no longer be tolerated.”

-Senator Michelle Hinchey and Assemblymember Jessica González-Rojas have been pushing for a universal school meal program for the last three years, but the proposal never made it through budget negotiations.
+Senator Michelle Hinchey and Assemblymember Jessica González-Rojas have been pushing for a universal school meal program for the last three years, but the full proposal never made it through budget negotiations.
+The legislature did, however, provide funding to cover up to 90 percent of students, according to a representative from González-Rojas’s office

-New York City, Albany, Rochester and Yonkers have their own universal free school meal programs, and the state provides funding for school meals to some districts.
-But with President-elect Donald Trump vowing to reduce federal funding for school meals, a state program could fill in the remaining gaps.
+New York City, Albany, Rochester and Yonkers have their own universal free school meal programs.
+With President-elect Donald Trump vowing to reduce federal funding for school meals, a state program could fill in the remaining gaps.

 Hochul estimated that free breakfast and lunch could save families as much as $1,600 per child per year.
 For the 2025-26 school year, the program is expected to cost $340 million, according to the governor’s office.